-If you are at all interested in Town Planning, design, architecture, the built environment etc these are worth a read.
-I’ll be happy to add to that list if people have an interesting read to add to this.
+If you are at all interested in town planning, design, architecture, the built environment etc, these are worth a read.
+I’ll be happy to extend the list if people have an interesting read to add.

 Full list coming soon.